Bludgeoning Angel Dokuro-chan 2 Anime Review

 US DVD Review

-Anime Works' 2-disc DVD set is cheap, functional, and that's about it.
-It includes this series in its entirety on the second disc and its prequel (reviewed separately) on the first.
-Each has Japanese stereo audio, acceptable if unimpressive video, and a soft English subtitle track.
+Each series has Japanese stereo audio and a soft English subtitle track.
 Speaking of which, the subtitles are rather shoddy; there are a few translation errors, some cultural stuff goes unexplained, and they're marred by typos.
 Worse, they're all in one color which can get very confusing when there are two people talking over each other, which happens frequently.
-There's no dub (the amusingly minimal Setup screen consists of a single button, for the subtitles: "on"), and the only extra is clean opening and ending animations (they play after those for the first series).
+There's no dub (the amusingly minimal Setup screen consists of a single option, for the subtitles: "on"), and the only extra is clean opening and ending animations (they play after those for the first series).
 On the plus side, the case is single-sized so it's easy on shelf space (the printing on the discs themselves is also unusually nice-looking--very cel-like).

 The box's claim of "12 episodes total" based on the sub-episode count of four in this series and eight in the first; in terms of "chunks with opening and end credits" there are only six.